This guide has been updated for the Shadowlands.

 Hey guys, Tiraffe here with another guide.
-Wrote this back in September/October, but school got in the way.
+This guide was originally written back in September/October during patch 8.2, but school got in the way and was eventually posted near the start of 8.3.
 For credentials, I hit 2400+ once in BFA season 2 and got the gladiator mount/title for that season, for those that care about that sort of thing.

 Disclaimer: Reading a single guide won’t instantly guarantee success.
 Once you think you’ve got a handle on the concepts, go out and give them a try in a match.